Relations between Reeb graphs, systems of hypersurfaces and epimorphisms onto free groups: Introduction

 \section{Introduction}

-The Reeb graph $\reeb(f)$ of a Morse function $f\colon M \to \R$ on a closed manifold $M$, as an invariant of the pair $(M,f)$, is a tool of global analysis attracting more attention recently due to its applications to computer graphics as well as its importance to purely mathematical problems (for more details see \cite{Edelsbrunner, Fabio-Landi, Gelbukh:DCG,Gelbukh:filomat, Michalak2, Michalak-TMNA, Sharko-functions}).
+The Reeb graph $\reeb(f)$ of a Morse function $f\colon M \to \R$ on a closed manifold $M$, as an invariant of the pair $(M,f)$, is a tool of global analysis attracting more attention recently due to its applications to computer graphics as well as its importance in purely mathematical problems (for more details see \cite{Edelsbrunner, Fabio-Landi, Gelbukh:DCG,Gelbukh:filomat, KMS, Prishlyak_nonoriented, Michalak-TMNA, Sharko-functions}).
 It is constructed by contracting the connected components of levels sets of the function $f$.
-Since it is a finite graph, its fundamental group is a~free group $F_r$ of a finite rank $r \geq 0$.
-This work was motivated by a natural question: is any epimorphism $\pi_1(M) \to F_r$ represented as the canonical epimorphism $q_\# \colon \pi_1(M)\to \pi_1(\reeb(f))$, induced by the quotient map $q\colon M \to \reeb(f)$ for a Morse function $f$?
+Since it is a~finite graph, its fundamental group is a~free group $F_r$ of a finite rank $r \geq 0$.
+This work is motivated by a natural question: is any epimorphism $\pi_1(M) \to F_r$ represented as the canonical epimorphism $q_\# \colon \pi_1(M)\to \pi_1(\reeb(f))$, induced by the quotient map ${q\colon M \to \reeb(f)}$ for a~Morse function~$f$?
 The epimorphism $q_\#$ is called the Reeb epimorphism~of~$f$.
-We give the positive answer to this question in Theorem \ref{theorem:realization_of_Reeb_epi} for closed manifolds and Theorem \ref{theorem:Reeb_epi_iff_regular_and_independent} in the case of compact manifolds with boundary.
+We give an affirmative answer to this question in Theorem \ref{theorem:realization_of_Reeb_epi}.
+Below we summarize the main results obtained in this work and the methods used in order to answer the question.

-One of the main ingredients in the proof of these theorems is the correspondence between homomorphisms onto free groups and systems of framed hypersurfaces.
-First, any homomorphism $\pi_1(W)\to F_r$ is induced, using an extended Pontryagin--Thom construction, by a system of hypersurfaces $\mathcal{N}=(N_1,\, \dots\,,N_r)$ consisting of framed and properly embedded submanifolds $N_i$ of codimension one in a compact manifold $W$.
-A system $\N$ is independent if it is non-separating, i.e. its complement is connected, and it is regular if each $N_i$ is connected.
+One of the main ingredients in the proof is the correspondence, given by an extended Pontryagin--Thom construction, between homomorphisms $\pi_1(W)\to F_r$ and systems of hypersurfaces $\mathcal{N}=(N_1,\, \dots\,,N_r)$ consisting of framed and properly embedded submanifolds $N_i$ of codimension $1$ in a compact manifold $W$, possibly with boundary.
+A~system $\N$ is independent if it is non-separating, and it is regular if each $N_i$ is connected.
 It is an easy observation that an independent system of hypersurfaces induces a surjective homomorphism.
-The converse of this fact is the first important result of this work (Theorem \ref{theorem:epimorphism_is_induced_by_regular_and_independent_system}).
-It provides for any epimorphism $\varphi \colon \pi_1(W) \to F_r$ a construction of a regular and independent system of hypersurfaces which induces $\varphi$.
+The converse of this fact is the first substantial result of this work (Theorem \ref{theorem:epimorphism_is_induced_by_regular_and_independent_system}).
+It provides for any epimorphism $\varphi \colon \pi_1(W) \to F_r$ the construction of~a~regular and independent system of hypersurfaces which induces $\varphi$.